JustOdrep/PesateProject/README.md

  * **English:** Calculator.
  * Calculates the cost of ingredients for a selected recipe.
  * Allows the user to input the quantity of times they want to cook the recipe, and calculates the total cost accordingly.
+ * Provides a convenient way to estimate the cost of ingredients for any given recipe.